 Q. I have entered the State Pension figures but they show an increased figure in the ledger.
 Why is this?

-A. In the case of state pensions it is assumed that the value you have entered is a 'present value' and therefore it will be indexed between the present time, and the point where state benefits commence.
+A. In the case of state pensions it is understood that the value you have entered is a 'present value', which therefore will be indexed between the present time, and the point where benefits commence (to protect against inflation).

 State pensions (and anything else in the software that doesn't offer a monthly/yearly toggle) must be entered as an annual amount.
-So, if you have the weekly figure, you will need to multiply the benefit estimate or current benefit by 52 and then enter it.
+So, if you have the weekly figure, one will need to multiply the value by 52, before inputting.